Split composition travel photo featuring an action shot of a kayak near a glacier and a tranquil luxury beach lounger

 What Type of Shore Excursion Fits Your Cruise Style?

-Beach day, food tour, ruins, reef, wildlife, private driver, or low-stress sightseeing?
-Choose the day that fits how you actually travel.
+Beach day, food tour, ruins, reef, wildlife, or private driver?
+Match your port day to the way you actually like to travel.

 The best shore excursion is not the one with the highest rating.
 It is the one that matches your travel style, energy level, risk tolerance, and port logistics.